NadavFireman/Unsupervised-Learning-Final-Project-Customer-Segmentation/README.md

 * **Temporal Split First**: 60/20/20 into three consecutive windows — 464 / 181 / 94 days — before any cleaning.
 Everything is fitted on the training window alone.
 * **Feature Engineering**: 1,067,371 rows down to 3,057 customers.
 Volume as monthly rates so unequal windows compare; Yeo-Johnson then min-max cuts mean skew from 5.26 to 0.20.
 * **Five Algorithms**: K-Means, K-Medoids, Fuzzy C-Means, Agglomerative and a Gaussian Mixture, each scanning its own grid.
 HDBSCAN as a density check.
-* **Stability Decides k**: SSE has no elbow and silhouette peaks at k=2, so neither can choose.
-Transfer to the next window did — 9 features, k=3.
+* **Stability Decides k**: SSE has no elbow, silhouette peaks at k=2.
+Transfer to the next window chose — 9 features, k=3.
-* **Supervised Judge**: LightGBM on the cluster labels against the majority baseline, the one measurement here that is not distance-based.
+* **Supervised Judge**: LightGBM on the cluster labels against the majority baseline — the one check that is not distance-based.

 ## Results